mwvaughn/tutorial-cluster/README.md

 Monitor the status of your stack.
 Once it reaches `CREATE_COMPLETE`, you can log into the cluster.

+If you are interested in the details of how this step works, we have recently published a blog on the topic: [Automate your clusters by creating self-documenting HPC with AWS ParallelCluster](https://aws.amazon.com/blogs/hpc/automate-your-clusters-by-creating-self-documenting-hpc-with-aws-parallelcluster/).

 ## Log into the Cluster

-You have two options to log into the cluster as an admninistrator: SSH or Amazon SSM.
+You have two options to log into the cluster as an admninistrator: SSH or AWS Systems Manager (SSM).
 The former is the traditional access mechanism for HPC systems, where you use a local terminal and SSH client.
-Amazon SSM allows you to log into your cluster directly from the AWS Console.
+SSM allows you to log into your cluster directly from the AWS Console, even if the instance is not publicly accessible via the Internet.

 ### SSH